LGBT 'icon' Phyllis Lyon dies | DW | 10.04.2020

 Happily married to Del Martin — twice

-"Phyllis and Del were the manifestation of love and devotion," he wrote.
+"Phyllis and Del were the manifestations of love and devotion," he wrote.
 "Yet for over 50 years they were denied the right to say two extraordinary words: I do."

 A picture of the couple became a symbol of the movement around the world.
 Lyon and Martin remarried once it was officially recognized by the law in 2008.
 Martin died a few weeks later.